hivepower/DM3/README.md

-	     "chunkSize" : 5256000 //time chunk in seconds "override_destination" : "true" (or) "false" //if there is data in the destination override it "delete_source_after_migration": "true" (or) "false" // after migration remove the series from source channel }
+	     "chunkSize" : 5256000 //time chunk in seconds "override_destination" : "true" (or) "false" //if there is data in the destination override it "delete_source_after_migration": "true" (or) "false" // after migration remove the series from source channel "dbConfig" : {
+         "host" : <hostname>,
+         "port": <port> 8086?,
+         "username" : <username>,
+         "password": <password>,
+         "database": <database>
+       }
+  }
   ```
   <br />
   DESCRIPTION : <br />
     POST a job to the server to perform migration.
 The chunk size is in seconds which sets how much data must be moved in each iteration.
+Provide a connection details of influx server using "dbConfig" in body parameter.
 If the job submission is successful a guid is generated which can be used to keep track of the job

 <hr />